-From various places around the Al-Dora oil plant, Baghdad, Iraq.
+from different locations around the Al-Dora oil plant, Baghdad, Iraq.
 18 soil samples were taken.
-The soil samples were kept cold by being placed in sterile polythene bags.
-In order to conduct additional studies, these samples were taken to the lab and kept there at $4^{\circ}$ C.
+The soil samples were kept cool by placing in sterile polythene bags.
+In order to conduct additional studies, these samples were taken to the lab and kept there at 4°C.